This stands for the Annual Percentage Rate Charge, and is calculated by taking the total interest cost over the term of the mortgage, plus fees

 The lenders inspection only looks at the property value, not necessarily the potential problems and future costs.

-In England, Northern Ireland and Wales you’re liable to pay Stamp Duty Land Tax (SDLT) when you buy a residential property, or a piece of land, that costs more than £125,000 (or more than £40,000 for second homes).
+In England, Northern Ireland and Wales you’re liable to pay Stamp Duty Land Tax (SDLT) when you buy a residential property, or a piece of land, that costs more than £250,000 (previously £125,000).

 This tax applies to both freehold and leasehold properties – whether you’re buying outright or with a mortgage.